JoeRupp/overlook/README.md

 # OverLook Hotel 🏔

 ### Overview:
-The OverLook Hotel is a solo Front-End project from the Mod 2 curriculum at Turing School of Software & Design.
-Students were tasked to build a hotel management application in seven days for hotel customers and staff to manage room bookings and calculate customer bills.
-Upon starting, the application needs to fetch customer data, room data, bookings data, and display a log in screen for customers and management.
+The OverLook Hotel is a solo Front-end project from the Mod 2 curriculum at Turing School of Software & Design.
+This project's goal was to build a hotel management application in seven days for hotel customers and staff to manage room bookings and calculate customer bills.
+Upon starting the application, a  log in screen for customers and management will be displayed, while a series of requests will happen in the background to gather necessary data.
 Logging into the application using the correct credentials will load the customer/management dashboard, where the user can view past bookings, see total cost, book rooms, etc.

 ![sign in preview](https://media.giphy.com/media/4IvFOpUWMgmPrsXBp9/giphy.gif)
 ![user dashboard](https://media.giphy.com/media/znYuBx2qBhZ8CuXxIX/giphy.gif)